DevExpress-Examples/web-reporting-content-security-policy/README.md

 ## General Recommendations

-When integrating CSP in your application with DevExpress Reporting Components, take the following into consideration:
+When integrating CSP in your application with DevExpress Reporting Components, consider the following:

 - The application's CSP depends on the framework configuration and build tooling.
 If issues arise, check your browser’s CSP violation report (usually visible in DevTools) to identify the source of the error and adjust your policy or build settings accordingly.
 - Web Report Designer uses the Knockout.js library.
 This library relies on dynamic code execution and requires the `unsafe-eval` source expression in the `script-src` directive.
 To overcome this limitation, the workaround with the *knockout_global.js* file is used to avoid unsafe code execution.